Skip to main content

 Troubleshooting

+The server returns this Japanese string ("Authentication header is missing").
 The AppKey credential is unlinked, or got reset by a node version upgrade.
 Re-select the credential and save.

 • Re-check the AppKey value (watch for leading/trailing whitespace and newlines)